TejasNaik24/TN-Digital-Designs/README.md

 This is a **client-acquisition site for a one-person web development studio**.
 Its only job is to make a business owner want to hire Tejas to build their website.

-It is **not** a portfolio, résumé, or academic site.
-That exists separately at [tejasnaik.vercel.app](https://tejasnaik.vercel.app).

-**Never add** employers, internships, research, publications, coursework, or academic credentials here.
-An earlier draft pulled real résumé content into the Work section and it actively undermined the site — a founder evaluating a web developer reads *"student researcher"* as *"not a professional studio."*

 Constraints that follow from this:

 | Rule | Why |